When and why was the Center founded?

-A. The program meets 43 weeks out of 52 per year.
+The program meets 43 weeks out of 52 per year.
 We try to put out the quarterly school calendar a month in advance.
-There is a usually a winter break the last two weeks of December and the first week of January.
+There is a usually a winter break the between the end December and beginning of January.
 In the case of inclement weather, class cancellation will be decided and posted by 12:00 noon whenever possible.

 What if I miss a class?

 Students are allowed 7 absences per year.
 All students have access to the video archives of each class, so you will be able to view any missed classes, or review any others you wish, for the entire two years of the program.